DFE-Digital/architecture/governance/technical-governance.md

 The Digital, Data, Technology (DDT) Senior Leadership Team are collectively accountable for strategic technical decisions across the organisation, ensuring all cross-divisional or cross-functional impacts are considered.
 This decision making is supported by technical specialists in professional communities.

 Everyone is expected to comply with DfE technical standards.
 Where this isn’t possible or not happening – an exception - a group of technical specialists may be convened to help guide the team.
-We call this a technical design forum.
+We call this a *design forum*.
 They would discuss and agree an appropriate course of action for the exception.

 In the unlikely event a consensus can’t be reached, escalation to the DDT Senior Leadership Team or DDT Design and Delivery Board may be required.